-As a technique to reduce the level of Nitrogen Oxides (NOx) in boiler or furnace exhaust gases, Selective Catalytic Reduction (SCR) has been around for years.
-SCR is a technology which converts Nitrogen Oxides (NOx) with the aid of a catalyst into diatomic Nitrogen (N2) and Water (H2O).
+As a technique to reduce the level of Nitrogen Oxides (NOx) in boiler or furnace exhaust gases, Selective Catalytic Reduction has been around for years.
+Selective Catalytic Reduction is a technology which converts Nitrogen Oxides (NOx) with the aid of a catalyst into diatomic Nitrogen and water.
 A reductant agent is injected into the exhaust stream through a special catalyst.
-A typical reductant used here is Anhydrous Ammonia (NH3).
+A typical reductant used here is anhydrous ammonia.

-A customer of Bronkhorst, who has been selling and servicing boilers and pumps for commercial and industrial applications for over 50 years, had been using a mass flow controller (MFC) which was not reliable and robust enough for the application and thus their customers were suffering from poor ammonia measurement and control.
+A customer of Bronkhorst, who has been selling and servicing boilers and pumps for commercial and industrial applications all over the world, had been using a mass flow controller.
+Unfortunately this mass flow controller was not reliable and robust enough for the application and thus their customers were suffering from poor ammonia measurement and control.